-At some point most drivers will find themselves stuck in the snow, either on the road whilst attempting to reach their destination or when they find they are unable to get off their driveway.
+At some point, most drivers will find themselves stuck in the snow or ice, either whilst attempting to reach their destination or finding they are unable to get off their driveway.

 Should you find yourself in this situation:

 Break-up and remove the snow and ice immediately surrounding the wheels.
 If you have a shovel, you can dig it out.
-If you don't have one, improvise - a screwdriver from a toolkit can be used break up the ice that's formed beneath tyres, whilst a map book can be used to scrape away excess snow.
+If you don't have one, improvise - a screwdriver from a toolkit can be used break up the ice that's formed beneath tyres, whilst a windscreen scraper or map can be used to scrape away excess snow.

-Then remove loose snow in the direction the car is about to move - ensuring that it isn't higher than the ground clearance of the car.
+Clear any snow that may stop you progressing in the direction that the car is about to move to enable you to build up momentum again.
+Ensure it isn't higher than the ground clearance of the car.

-When moving the car, use as low a gear as possible and keep the front wheels straight to minimise resistance.
+When moving the car use as low a gear as possible and keep the front wheels as straight as possible to minimise resistance against the snow.